-While there are a few places where people are being asked not to venture out at all, it’s still okay to get outside and talk a walk in most places.
-Even in NYC, there’s enough room these days to get outside and still practice social distancing.
+While there are a few places people are being asked not to venture out at all, it’s still okay to get outside and take a walk in most places.
+Even in places as dense as NYC, there’s enough room these days to get outside and still practice physical distancing.

 If there was ever a time to up your prayer game, this is it.
 There are lots of acronyms to help guide you through a time of prayer, but I’m Southern, so I like to use GRITS.

 Gratitude: give thanks and appreciation for the gifts you have been given